cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/03-sidebandsubtraction.md

 The efficiency is calculated using **only signal muons**.
 So it needs a way to extract signal from the dataset.
 Another method to do this is usng the sideband subtraction method.

-This method consists in choosing sideband and signal regions in invariant mass histogram.
+This method consists in choosing sideband and signal regions in invariant mass distribution..
 The sideband regions is supposed to have only background particles and the signal region have background and signal particle.

 ![Invariant Mass histogram](../fig/InvariantMass_Tracker_region.png)

-> Note: we choosed only the Upsilon (1S) signal as signal region because the simulations dataset does only have Upsilon (1S) signal.
+> Note: we choosed only the ϒ (1S) signal as signal region because the simulations dataset does only have ϒ (1S) signal.

 With this in mind, we plot a quantity histogram for signal region and sideband region.
 Then the signal histogram is subtracted usign this formula: